Leafwing-Studios/fop-rules/docs/character-options/powers/devout.md

 </div>

-Your body is surrounded by intense flames, cracking and burning.
+The threads and fabric of magic part before you as you effortlessly flicker across the battlefield.
 For the duration of this effect, your basic attacks are automatically criticals if they hit.
-After you hit a creature with a basic attack, deal 1d8 + Presence fire damage to all creatures within 1 tile of them, other than yourself.
-At the end of each of your turns, apply 6 + Presence stacks of aflame to each other creature within a 1 tile radius of yourself.
+In addition, all of your movement occurs by teleportation, letting you avoid tile effects and attacks of opportunity.

-### Blessing of the Hearth
+### Blessing of the Shroud

 <div class="tight">